tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 * If Ethereum exists, why is Bitcoin still the number one crypto?

-Have the students ponder for a bit, have some students give their ideas.
+Have the students think for a bit, and then share their ideas.

 Then explain:

 * Even though Ethereum is quite a bit more capable functionally than Bitcoin, architectures designed for general computing are more expensive to use.

-* Bitcoin's architecture (and thus, all of its derivatives) is designed for complex payments on the natively core layer of the blockchain, and can get them done for less computational effort than Ethereum.
+* Bitcoin's architecture (and thus, all of its derivatives) is designed for complex payments on the native core layer of the blockchain, and can get them done for less computational effort than Ethereum.

-* In the case of Ethereum, you'd have to write smart contracts to do many of types of transactions that Bitcoin can do natively, which can end up costing more gas/computational effort.
+* In the case of Ethereum, you'd have to write smart contracts to do many types of transactions that Bitcoin can do natively, which can end up costing more gas/computational effort.

 * Ethereum very well may take over as the main cross-border payments network, but for now, Bitcoin is still the leader in the space.